jaydinsweo/Dashboard/README.md

 #### Remove Unwanted Files

-Delete unnecessary files in `/src` folder
+The CRA contains a lot of unnecessary files so we are going to delete those

--  App.css
+-  [ ] App.css
--  App.test.js
+-  [ ] App.test.js
--  logo.svg
+-  [ ] logo.svg
--  serviceWorker.js
+-  [ ] serviceWorker.js
--  setupTest.js
+-  [ ] setupTest.js

 In our `index.css`, removes everything and replace with this [tailwind base css](https://unpkg.com/tailwindcss@1.5.2/dist/base.css).
-It will make the style of our app consistent across different browser, you can have a read [here](https://tailwindcss.com/docs/preflight/#app).
+It will ensure the styling of our app consistent across different browser, you can have a read [here](https://tailwindcss.com/docs/preflight/#app).

 In our `index.js`